0xpr03/backuprs/README.md

 ### scratch_dir

-The `scratch_dir` path should point towards a directory which can be used freely by backuprs when performing postgres dumbs.
+The `scratch_dir` path should point towards a directory which can be used freely by backuprs when performing database backups.
 It is also handed towards user provided post/pre-commands run.

-The technical background is to use a static path for restic when backing up databases dumbs.
-Using temporary, unique folders (for example in `/tmp`) would prevent incremental backups of database dumbs, resulting in a full new file per backup.
+The technical background is to use a static path for restic when backing up databases.
+Using temporary, unique folders (for example in `/tmp`), would prevent incremental backups of database dumps, resulting in a full new file per backup run.

-### Postgres Dumbs
+### Postgres Backups

-If you want to perform postgres backups, you can install the postgres dumb tool `pg_dump`.
+If you want to perform postgres backups, you can install the postgres dump tool `pg_dump`.
 To use it, you have to specify the path towards the binary in your configuration.
 On Windows you may find it inside `C:\Program Files\PostgreSQL\XX\bin`.
 On Linux you can install the `postgresql-client` package.

 For authentication you can either tell backuprs to switch the user (requires `sudo`), or use a password:
 ```toml